-NOTE: Individual units (e.g. schools, departments, institutes, divisions) have budgetary oversight for travel expenditures and therefore may establish travel procedures which reduce allowable expenses to a level below that available through the University policy.
+NOTE: Individual units (e.g. colleges, departments, institutes, divisions) have budgetary oversight for travel expenditures and therefore may establish travel procedures which reduce allowable expenses to a level below that available through the University policy.
 Office of Sponsored Programs (OSP) may also require a greater degree of documentation for expenses than the University policy.
-Therefore prior to taking a trip, travelers should consult with the Travel Office for documentation requirements.
+Therefore prior to taking a trip, travelers should consult with your College/Division Business Administrator (CBA/DBA) for documentation requirements.

 NOTE: Expense reports must be submitted within 60 days of trip completion.
 The IRS requires that travel reimbursements must be submitted within sixty days of completion of the travel or it becomes taxable income to the employee.
 The taxable amount will be forwarded to Human Resources to be included on the traveler's W-2.
 This does not apply to blanket mileage.

-Mount all receipts or other attachments with tape onto an 8-1/2" x 11" paper, carefully taping all sides without taping over printed information.
-For multiple receipts, please attach calculator tape to assist with the auditing of the expense report.
+The preferred method for submitting documents to the Travel Office is via email.
+When scanning receipts, mount all receipts or other attachments with tape onto an 8-1/2" x 11" paper, carefully taping all sides without taping over printed information.
+For multiple receipts, please include a calculator tape to assist with the auditing of the expense report.

 If 50% or more trip days are primarily personal vs. business, traveler will not be reimbursed for domestic travel to/from destination.

 See our Mileage page for information regarding mileage reimbursement and other mileage resources.